duneanalytics/docs/faq/how-are-results-refreshing.md

 This means that dashboards will always be kept up to date when they are being viewed and the query creator does not need to set a refresh schedule.

-Note that the query execution queue is separate from each individual users queue when they create and run queries in the query editor.
+Note that the query execution queue is separate from each individual user's queue when they create and run queries in the query editor.